You are here:

 Brownfields Program Benefits

-The Region 8 Brownfields Program has created many benefits for local communities across Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming, as highlighted below (results as of January 2013).
-For additional details, view the summary of EPA Brownfields Program Benefits (PDF, 1 pg, 137K).
+The Region 8 Brownfields program has created many benefits for local communities across Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming, as highlighted below (results as of July 2015).
+For additional details, view the summary of EPA Brownfields Program Benefits (PDF)(1 pg, 269 K, About PDF).

 News and Highlights

 We are pleased to announce 15 communities across Region 8 will receive $4.8 million in EPA Brownfields funding.
 These grants will aid communities and businesses to return economic stability to under-served and economically disadvantaged neighborhoods through the assessment and cleanup of abandoned industrial and commercial properties.
 Congratulations to the following new grantees:

 - Laramie Rivers Conservation District, Wyoming will use a $200,000 cleanup grant to address soils primarily contaminated with polyaromatic hydrocarbons and metals at the former Laramie Yttrium Plant/Midwest Refinery site.